SSI Payment Amounts 2026: Federal Rate and State Supplements

 How SSI Payments Are Calculated?

-Some states add money on top of the federal SSI rate.
-States with supplements include California, New York, Massachusetts, New Jersey, Pennsylvania, and about 20 others.
+Some states add a supplement to the federal SSI rate, including California, New York, Massachusetts, New Jersey, Pennsylvania, and about 20 others.
 The supplement amount varies by state and living situation.

 How to Apply for SSI?